diminecjean/113-Assignment-1/README.md

 5. Used composition in Form
 6. Read file
 7. Use object array in main

-## To be done
-1. Inheritance (probably through bill)
+8. Inheritance (probably through bill)
-2. Friend function
+9. Friend function
-3. Operator Overloading
+10. Operator Overloading
-4. Report
+11. Report

 ## Things to remember
 1.You must maintain the data encapsulation of the classes and respecting the concept of